esfoobar/flask-api-poetry-boilerplate/README.md

   - Start a terminal
   - Install poetry using `brew install poetry`

+### First Migration

+- You need a postgres server up and running with the right credentials.
+The fastest way is to run the Docker postgres database
+- Run the first migration with `poetry run flask db upgrade` or `docker run --rm -it flask-api-poetry-boilerplate poetry run flask db upgrade`
+  - Subsequent migrations after models changes can be run with `poetry run flask db migrate -m "added app table field"`.

 ## Running the application

 - Start a terminal
-- Navigate to the `my-app/my_app` directory
+- Navigate to the `my-api/my_api` directory
 - Install the packages using `poetry install`
 - Then run `poetry run flask run`

 ## Working with VSCode

-- Open a terminal and navigate to the `my-app` directory.
+- Open a terminal and navigate to the `my-api` directory.
 Open VSCode in there using `code .`
 - For linting:
   - Open a terminal and enter a poetry shell with `poetry shell`.
 Then search for the Python location by doing `which python`.
   - Open the VSCode palette with CMD + Shit + P and search for `Python: Select Interpreter` and check if there's a Poetry interpreter with the same path or enter the path manually.